Best Kubernetes Management Platforms 2025

 • Cost-focused only: Not comprehensive Kubernetes management

-• Expensive: Pricing model can be costly for high-spend customers
+• Pricing model: Can be costly for high-spend customers

-• No developer experience: Operator tool, not self-service portal
+• No developer experience: Operator tool, not a self-service portal

-• Limited beyond compute: Primarily focused on compute cost optimization
+• Limited beyond compute: Primarily compute cost optimization

-Best For: Organizations with significant cloud spend (>$100k/month), heavy spot instance usage.
+Best For: Organizations with significant cloud spend and heavy spot instance usage.

 Kubecost